TrueSightDAO/tokenomics/README.md

 This repository contains scripts for automating data management and contribution scoring within the TrueSight DAO Governance (TDG) ecosystem.
 The project is divided into three main subfolders, each focusing on a specific aspect of the TDG ecosystem:

+## API Documentation

+For comprehensive API documentation covering all endpoints used by the TrueSight DAO DApp, including request formats, authentication, response examples, and Google Apps Script webhook endpoints, see [API.md](./API.md).

  - **[google_app_scripts](./google_app_scripts)**: Modern Google Apps Scripts for managing DAO assets and scoring Telegram/WhatsApp chat logs.
  - **[raydium_market_making](./raydium_market_making)**: Market making strategies for the Raydium AMM on Solana.
 Contains a TypeScript-based implementation (`raydium_type_script/`) (the default working implementation) and a Python-based experimental implementation (`raydium_py/`) (not maintained).
 See raydium_market_making/README.md for details.
  - **[la_token_market_making_python](./la_token_market_making_python)**: Python-based market making bot for LA_TOKEN tokens, including the main script and a sandbox notebook.
 Work on this project is currently on hold as the LA_TOKEN internal engineering team has been unresponsive to our outreach to resolve trade execution issues.
 See la_token_market_making_python/README.md for setup and usage instructions.